73rhodes/Sublime-Flow/README.md

 -------------

    * [Flow](http://flowtype.org) must be installed on your system.
 It's recommended to install `flow` to `/usr/local/bin/`.
-   * You must run `flow init` in your project directory before Flow can be used on it.
+   * To allow Flow to work in your project directory you must either 1 run `flow init` in your project directory
+     2 or create an empty `.flowconfig` file in your project's root directory

 Installation
 ------------